dewarim/LittleGoblin/docs/TestingRoadmap.md

             playerProducts: PlayerProduct
     ]

-Those objects have to be loaded every time the player object is required.
+Those referenced objects have to be loaded every time their collection is updated.
+In a browser game with potentially hundreds (or thousands) of concurrent users, it is certainly not advisable to load large collections (pcMessages, products, jobs) into memory whenever an element is added.
+Also, some parts may possible move to plugins (for example, a crafting plugin with domain classes and services).

 Links: